1976 NBA Finals: Game 5

 During the timeout, fans were still on the Boston Garden floor, even disturbing the Suns' huddle by their bench as coach John MacLeod was drawing up a play for a possible tying basket.
 The Suns' players repeatedly had to shove the fans out of the way, and Phoenix general manager Jerry Colangelo even threatened to not bring his team back to the Boston Garden for Game 7 if security couldn't maintain control.
 When play resumed, Phoenix's Gar Heard took the inbounds pass from Perry and made a buzzer-beating shot (a turn-around jumper at the top of the key) for the Suns that tied the score yet again, 112–112.

 Boston eventually took a six-point lead, 128–122, late in the third overtime, as Glenn McDonald, a little-used Celtic reserve player, chipped in half a dozen.
 Westphal then scored the next four points for Phoenix (as part of a brilliant performance that featured several leaping, spinning, acrobatic bank shots) cutting the gap to 128–126, but he could not get the ball again; (although he very nearly did – almost stealing a pass near half court as the third overtime wound down).

 Celtics who fouled out (were disqualified due to six personal fouls) were Charlie Scott in the last minute of regulation, Dave Cowens with one minute left in the 2nd overtime, and Paul Silas in the 3rd overtime.
 Alvan Adams and Dennis Awtrey both fouled out for the Suns.
 Silas picked up his fifth foul late in the fourth quarter, but played the entire remainder, including all three overtime periods before fouling out late in the third.

 The Suns had the lead in the game on only four occasions (twice in the second overtime) and never by more than 2 points.
 They led 95–94 late in the fourth, and 106–105 and 110–109 in the 2nd overtime.
 They also led by two points on three occasions in the third overtime.

 McDonald scored eight points in the game, all in overtime.

 Jo Jo White led all scorers with 33 points.

-Pat Riley was a reserve on the Suns' bench, but never played in a game.